 Howver, some of this episode uses language around ‘disorder’ and describes selective mutism as a condition that people might 'suffer from'.
 I’ve got mixed feelings about this, as I don’t feel it’s helpful to pathologise quietness or shyness as ‘something wrong with you’.
 I enjoyed hearing host Hayley gently adjust her own language to avoid doing this, as I know she feels the same way about framing quietness as a secret strength.
 (Have a look at Quiet Connections CIC if you haven't already...)

 With all of that said, what conversations like this do so well is increase the understanding, and therefore empathy and acceptance, around an unusual behaviour like selective mutism or social anxiety.

-I’d never heard anyone talk about using an ‘other voice’ - often a more childlike voice - as a coping behaviour before.
-Now I want to send this episode to everyone who got irritated with me when I did this as a child and teenager!!
-It makes a lot of sense that when people are afraid to use their voice, a coping strategy is to adopt a different one.
+I’d never in my life heard anyone talk about using an ‘other voice’ - often a more childlike voice - as a coping behaviour before.
+I did this myself and carried so much shame round it, even though I knew it was a kind of defence mechanism.
+Now I want to send this episode to everyone who got irritated with me and told me to stop.